WebOrigami/docs/content/pattern/index.md

 ---
-title: The Map pattern
+title: The Map Tree pattern
-subtitle: A flexible way to work with objects, files, web resources, and more
+subtitle: A flexible way to work with data, files, web resources, and more
 ---

 ${ src/templates/blocks.ori(areaLinks) }